-About us
+About Lunexus

 Small Planet, Big Universe

 The best future we can imagine is to bring the only known life in the universe to the rest of the universe.
-The LU in Lunexus stands for "Living Universe" and we are at the nexus in time and space to make sure this becomes a reality.
+The LU in Lunexus stands for "Living Universe" and we are at the nexus in time and space to make this a reality.
 And, if along the way it turns out we aren't alone, what could be better than making new friends?

 But the universe is big.
 We first have to overcome the challenges of living and working in space, in our own orbital backyard.
 Where is the economic engine to drive this?